plmercereau/chat-dbt/README.md

 ### Ask for confirmation before executing the SQL query

 You may not feel comfortable executing a query before previewing it.
 To preview the SQL query and confirm before running it, use the `--confirm` option.
-This option prompts you for confirmation and allows you to modify the query if needed.
+This option prompts you for confirmation and allows you to modify the SQL query if needed before its execution.

 ```sh
 chat-dbt --confirm